mward19/mward19.github.io/content/posts/My weird workflow/index.md

 ![Full setup](/img/devices-full-setup.jpg)

-## My weird mouse
+***

-Like most people, I used to use a normal mouse.
+People ask me about my tablet all the time&mdash;but usually it's after they've noticed my mouse.
+Like most people, I used to use a normal one.
 I'm relatively tall, so I have big hands.
 Something about gripping a tiny plastic mouse, scrunching up my hand, and moving it around for hours like that made my hand and wrist start to hurt.
 It would be a real bummer to get carpal tunnel syndrome, so I took action before it was too late and started looking into alternatives to the usual mouse.

 That's when I discovered [trackballs](https://en.wikipedia.org/wiki/Trackball).
 What a revelation!
 I picked up a [Kensington Orbit](https://a.co/d/iSgOWqH) a year and a half ago (a couple months after getting the tablet, I think) and have never looked back.
-Conveniently, my wrist and hand have never hurt since.
+My wrist and hand have never hurt since.

 ![My hand on the trackball](/img/hand-on-trackball.jpg)

 Because it's larger and wider than a normal mouse, it opens my hand up.
 That's the real key, I think.
 It also takes up a lot less space because it stays in place unlike a mouse, which is a huge plus when I'm in a crowded study room or computer lab.
 I love the tactile feel of moving the ball around and scrolling with the ring, it feels more natural to me.
-It took time to get used to it, but at this point I use it everywhere, carrying it with me in my backpack.
+It took time to get used to it, but these days I bring the thing everywhere.

 ***

-I love my weird devices.
-I didn't get them because they were weird, I got them because of very specific needs I had, and they fulfilled my needs perfectly.
-As a bonus, they've been a marvelous conversation starter!
+This setup has been a game-changer for me as a student.
+It’s affordable, reliable, and works well with my workflow.
+Sometimes the best solutions are the ones you figure out by thinking a little outside the box.
+If nothing else, it’s been fun to experiment and find what works best for me.